-They are made of hard steel alloys and commonly used in cutting tools.
-There are many popular steel types included in this group, for instance, O1, D2, CPM 3V and high-speed steels (M4) as well.
+They are made of hard steel alloys and are commonly used in cutting tools.
+There are many popular steel types included in this group, for instance, O1, D2, CPM 3V, and high-speed steels (M4) as well.

 3. Stainless Steel Blades

 Stainless steel is typically carbon steel with added chromium and some other elements.
-In this way, this type improves corrosion resistance and also increases performance levels of the blades.
-Moreover, such blades can also be made with 400, AUS, VG, 154CM, MoV, CTS, Sandvik and Crucible SxxV series of steels.
-They are nowadays commonly used for edc tools.
+In this way, this type improves corrosion resistance and also increases the performance levels of the blades.
+Moreover, such blades can also be made with 400, AUS, VG, 154CM, MOV, CTS, Sandvik, and Crucible SxxV series of steels.
+They are nowadays commonly used for EDC tools.
 Well, remember that to produce authentic stainless steel, at least 13% chromium must be added.

-Thus, you have understood about the steel types used in pocket knives.
-So, before you ever get a folding knife, make sure you decide what type of steel you are going to choose for your blade.
+Thus, you have understood the steel types used in pocket knives.
+So, before you ever get a folding knife, make sure you decide what type of steel you will choose for your blade.
 It depends on your need for which you want to own it.
 Browse a quality range of pocket knives for sale at Knife Import and get the one that is perfect for you.

-Also, if you are willing to buy cool pocket knives for reselling purpose, you can simply buy wholesale knives at the lowest prices which you never find anywhere else.
+If you are willing to buy cool pocket knives for reselling purposes, you can buy wholesale knives at the lowest prices, which you never find anywhere else.
 So, visit Knife Import right now and place your order.